Edemialem21/monty/README.md

-# monty compiler using Stack and Queue data stracturs.
+# monty compiler using Stack and Queue data structures.